GoyalLab/Zonation_Analysis/README.md

 ### Directories specified:
 Input folder of .csv file with the marked zones and coordinates (combined_etawithzones.csv) and "seurat_objects" file.

-Output folder containing .csv files of the calculated dataset and reports of the analysis done.
+Output folder containing .csv files of the calculated dataset and reports of the analysis done (stats_tests).

 ### Instructions
 1. Open eucdist.R and statstest.R